Peer pressure: Peer pressure on social media across cultures

-Over 3 billion social media users across the world are using a variety of platforms, in turn, the type, frequency, and scope of the resulting peer pressure fluctuates.
+Over 3 billion social media users across the world are using a variety of platforms; in turn, the type, frequency, and scope of the resulting peer pressure fluctuates.
 Some research suggests social media has a greater influence on purchasing decisions for consumers in China than in other countries in the world.
 In addition, Chinese consumers say that they are more likely to consider buying a product if they see it discussed positively by friends on a social media site.
 Some countries have a very low usage rate of social media platforms, or have cultures that do not value it as highly.
 As a result, the power and impact of digital peer pressure may vary throughout the world.
 Overall, there is limited research on this topic and its global scope.

 Historical examples

 Holocaust

-The Holocaust is one of the most well-known of genocides.
+The Holocaust is one of the most well-known genocides.
 In the 1940s, Nazi Germany, led by Adolf Hitler, began a systematic purge against the Jewish people living in Europe, killing around six million Jews by the end of World War II.
 It is clear that some Germans are culpable for the Holocaust; SS officers and soldiers clearly bought into the Jewish genocide and participated as executioners, jailers, and hunters (for hiding Jews).
 However, not all Germans wanted to kill the Jews.
 When bringing the concept of peer pressure into the Holocaust, German culpability is even harder to decide.

 The primary issue revolves around collective responsibility and beliefs.
 As such, there are two positions, most notably held by Christopher Browning and David Goldhagen.